x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/protect-voice-mail-exchange-2013-help.md

     > [!NOTE]
-    > If a caller is authenticated, the Protected Voice Mail settings on the UM mailbox policy that’s linked to the caller are applied, regardless of the UM mailbox policy settings for the intended recipient of the voice message.
+    > If a caller is authenticated, the Protected Voice Mail settings on the UM mailbox policy that's linked to the caller are applied, regardless of the UM mailbox policy settings for the intended recipient of the voice message.

     **Create a Protected Voice Mail message using the voice user interface**